Rose Garden Bioretention Area

 Level of Service

-• Work with a variety of community organizations and members who have a diverse background and perspective on stormwater issues.
+• Work with community organizations and members with varied backgrounds and perspectives on stormwater issues.

 • Update watershed planning so it is more holistic.
 Our staff is working to address multiple stormwater needs instead of working on one project at a time.